-The transition to electric vehicles (EVs) brings challenges and opportunities associated with the need to manage volumes of a projected 28,000 tonnes of EV lithium-ion batteries that will require recycling by 2030.
+The transition to EVs brings challenges and opportunities associated with the need to manage the projected 28,000 tonnes of EV lithium-ion batteries that will require recycling by 2030.
 To cope effectively with these volumes, vast improvements in the speed, environmental footprint and the market economics of recycling processes will be required, not least as the security of supply of critical materials is becoming an ever-increasing priority for Government.
-To this end ReLiB is developing recycling technologies that will put the UK at the cutting edge of research and development whilst also building the industrial capacity to underpin the transition to EVs.
+To this end ReLiB is developing recycling technologies that will put the UK at the cutting edge of R&D whilst also building the industrial capacity to underpin the transition to EVs.

 ReLiB’s vision is to provide a UK EV battery recycling industry with a pipeline of scalable technologies that are responsive to regulatory drivers, new battery designs and chemistries, and the opportunities afforded by Industry 4.0.